Certification of modular Galois representations

-We let $K_i$ be the root field of $F_i(x)$, and $L_i$ be its Galois closure.
-For each $i$, the extension $K_{i+1}/K_i$ is quadratic by construction, generated by the square root of some primitive element $\delta_i$ of $K_i$, which we assume to be integral.
-We assume $\delta_i$ to be known since it is a by-product of the reduction process presented in section \ref{Polred}.
+For each $0 \leqslant i \leqslant r$, we have constructed a monic, irreducible polynomial $F_i(x)~\in~\Z[x]$ of degree $2^i (\ell+1)$.
+Let $K_i$ be the root field of $F_i(x)$, let $L_i$ be its Galois closure.
+We have that $K_{i+1}$ is a quadratic extension of $K_i$, generated by the square root of some explicitly known integral primitive element $\delta_i$ of $K_i$, as this is a by-product of the reduction process presented in section \ref{Polred}.